ayinam-alekhya/Rentpal/README.md

 # 🏠 RentPal — Property Rental Management System

-RentPal is a full‑stack Java application that simplifies property rental management for owners and tenants.
+RentPal is a full‑stack Java application that simplifies property rental🏠 management for owners and tenants.
 It includes a **Spring Boot backend (REST APIs)** and a **JavaFX frontend** for a rich, interactive desktop experience.

 ---